RedSailTechnologies/psql-management/README.md

 If no password is provided for the new database user, the password for the originating user will be duplicated and used.

 ## Platform
 By default, the platform is self-hosted.
-Currently, self-hosted and Azure are the only supported platforms values.
+Currently, self-hosted, AzureFlex, and Azure are the only supported platforms values.
 To specify, include an element in the JSON body named `Platform` and set the desired value.
 * Self-hosted platforms will create the new new database role as a `SUPERUSER`.
+* AzureFlex platforms will create the role in the `azure_pg_admin` role.
 * Azure platforms will create the role in the `azure_pg_admin` role and will ensure the new username is formatted properly when creating the database (`databasename@host`).

 _NOTE: Omitting the `Platform` object will default to self-hosted._
 ```